Emory-HITI/Niffler/README.md

 Make sure Java is available, as DCM4CHE and Niffler Application Layer require Java to run.

-Also you should first configure _mail_ client for the user that runs Niffler modules, if you have enabled mail sender for any of the modules through their respective config.json.
+You should first configure _mail_ client for the user that runs Niffler modules, if you have enabled mail sender for any of the modules through their respective config.json.
 This is a one-time configuration that is not specific to Niffler.

 ## Deploy Niffler